Wyler, North Rhine-Westphalia

-Wyler is a village along the Dutch-German border, 7 km southeast of Nijmegen, Gelderland, The Netherlands, and 5 km west of Kranenburg, Germany.
+Wyler is a village along the Dutch-German border, 7 km (5 miles) southeast of Nijmegen, Gelderland, The Netherlands, and 5 km (3 miles) west of Kranenburg, Germany.

 Location and population

 Most of the village is located in the municipality of Kranenburg, North Rhine-Westphalia, Germany.
-A small part of it lies in the municipality of Berg en Dal, Gelderland, The Netherlands, a few kilometers from the city of Nijmegen (German: Nimwegen).
+A small part of it lies in the municipality of Berg en Dal, Gelderland, The Netherlands, a few kilometers (miles) from the city of Nijmegen (German: Nimwegen).

 The westernmost villages in the municipality of Kranenburg to some extent function as a dormitories for people who work in the Dutch city of Nijmegen.

 Population is 525; 441 in the German part, and 84 in the Dutch part.

 Proximity of Wylerberg

 Some of the fiercest fighting towards the close of World War II occurred in the vicinity.
 Wyler lies close to the Wylerberg (Dutch: Duivelsberg; in World War II, known to Allied forces as 'Hill 75.9'), a hill which was formerly in Germany but, together with other territories — subsequently returned — annexed to The Netherlands after World War II.